sepal/Arduino-Serial-SLIP-OSC/README.txt

 and the SLIP OSC examaple from Adrian Freed: http://www.adrianfreed.com/content/oscuino-arduino-osc-sketch-open-sound-control-work

-Currently only SLIP over USB communication is supported, and there is no class that handles the communication between the OSC Messages and the SLIP classes or any class that handles addresses and therefore address patterns.
+Currently only SLIP over the serial line is supported, and there is no class that handles the communication between the OSC Messages and the SLIP classes or any class that handles addresses and therefore address patterns.